-Every year, hundreds of people from the Middle East, Africa and Asia attempt to cross the sea to reach Europe, striving for political asylum and international protection.
+Every year, hundreds of people from the Middle-East, Africa and Asia attempted to cross the sea to reach Europe, striving for political asylum and international protection.

-In the Samos Hotspot, a mile from the Turkish coasts, children and teenagers live in tents in the forest or in overcrowded containers.
-Food is insufficient, sanitary and hygienic conditions are inadequate and the whole system is collapsing.
+In the Samos Hotspot, a mile from the Turkish coasts, children and teenagers lived in tents in the 'jungle' or in overcrowded containers.
+Food was insufficient, conditions unsanitary, unhygienic and dangerous.

-Mazí, “together” in Greek, is our first project on the ground: both our educational method and our dream to change the world are born here.
-A full-time educational center where we provide different classes like English, science, arts, and health education, accompanied by a variety of activities stimulating creativity.
+Our school Mazí (“together” in Greek) was our first project on the ground: both our educational method and our dream to change the world started here.
+A an educational center where we provided different classes like English, maths, sports and arts, accompanied by a variety of activities stimulating positive psycho-social development.

-Mazí is based on the core values of hospitality and sharing.
+Mazí was based on the core values of hospitality and sharing.
 This provides children with a strong foundation to create bright futures for themselves.

-A team of keen and qualified coordinators and volunteers support the children and facilitate the development of positive relationships and active learning.
-Lunches and parties are also precious occasions to normalize daily life in a multicultural context.
+A team of keen and qualified coordinators and volunteers supported the children and facilitated the development of positive relationships and active learning.
+Lunches and parties were also precious occasions to normalize daily life in a multicultural context.